 This Perfect Homemade Iced Coffee is a simple, homemade cold brew coffee that will make you think it’s a coffee house treat!

 So an iced coffee sounds fantastic to me.
 Normal, right?
 Granted, it does not matter what season it is or what the temperature is outside, I will always crave and choose an iced beverage over a hot one.

-It might be for the fact that my two-year-old niece may have more patience than I do; and I end up cursing at myself for not waiting and burning every taste bud off.
+It might be for the fact that my four-year-old niece may have more patience than I do; and I end up cursing at myself for not waiting and burning every taste bud off.
 Forget savoring anything for the remainder of the day.
 Boo.

 After spending my monthly paycheck at Starbucks on my morning pick me up’s, I decided it was time to experiment in the kitchen.
 After all, I did spend two wonderful years in college as a barista and attempting to make the ‘entirely too long coffee concoctions’.
 To be perfectly honest, I was in love with this job.
 I was able to work a full day and be off to tackle the world by 1:30pm.
 I can thank the fact that I am an early bird.
 Secondly…the pastries.
 OH MY, THE PASTRIES.
 My goodness.
 With every order, I would ‘accidentally’ break a pastry.
 Oh shoot, can’t sell it!
 Must consume it!
 That job had many perks beyond the caffeine high I got every day.